 Sunset tours are our most affordable option.
 That means you’ll have more cash to enjoy all of the other wonderful things Victoria has to offer.

-Beginning July 1, sunset tours on our open boats leave at 6 p.m. until Aug.
-8 and then 5:30 p.m. until Aug.
+Sunset tours on our open boats leave at 6 p.m. until Aug.
+10 and then at 5:30 p.m. until Aug.
 31. Sunset tours on Wild 4 Whales leave at 6:30 p.m. until Aug.
-8 and then 6 p.m. until Aug.
-21. Sunset tours on 4 Ever Wild will run from Sept 1 – Oct.
-2 leaving at 4:30 p.m.
-All departures are dependent on demand and weather.
+10 and then at 6 p.m. until Aug.
+21. Sunset tours on 4 Ever Wild will run at 4:30 p.m. from Aug.
+22 until Sept.
+17, then at 4 p.m. through until Oct.
+1. All departures are dependent on demand and weather.

 What do both of these tours have in common?

 - Safe and exciting open-air and semi-covered vessels